Codecademy/docs/content/java/concepts/math-methods/terms/to radian/to-radian.md

   - 'paths/computer-science'
 ---

-The **`Math.toRadians`** method returns the measurement of an angle in deg to an equivalent angle in radians.
+The **`Math.toRadians`** method returns the measurement of an angle in degrees to an equivalent angle in radians.

 ## Syntax